xlibre-void/xlibre/README.md

 - [x] Build and package Xlibre once a new version is released via GitHub Actions
 - ▷

+### Disclaimer

+This is an unofficial repository and is not affiliated with the Void Linux project.

 <details>
 <summary><b>repo-key ► Click to expand</b></summary>
 <br />